-First, the increases which happened over the summer could be linked to the timing of the easing of restrictions in May.
+First, the increases which happened over the summer and autumn could be linked to the timing of the easing of restrictions in May.

 Second, there could be factors relating to demographics in northern England which have made people there particularly vulnerable to the virus.

 Lesley Jones, Bury's head of public health, told Radio 4's PM programme there was "more vulnerability within our populations" with "higher levels of deprivation, more density, more people in exposed occupations".